News

 Pulse Wave Velocity Normal Range

 In 2007, the ESH/ESC hypertension guidelines established a threshold of 12 m/s for carotid-femoral pulse wave velocity.
-However, this threshold was subsequently revised to 10 m/s in 2013.
+However, this threshold was subsequently revised to 10 m/s in 2013 and 2024.
 Various research studies have found that aortic PWV, rather than carotid-femoral PWV, serves as a strong predictor of future cardiovascular events and all-cause mortality.
 Consequently, knowing the normal range of aortic PWV for each individual plays a significant role in the management of hypertension.

 Pulse Wave Velocity By Age